David Pryor discusses what we are learning about the shape of tholes for the Ship.

-The survey team was led by Lieut-Commander J K D Hutchinson, aged 38, married with no children, the Keeper of the Department of Ship Models at the Science Museum and a retired naval officer.
-His second, also from the museum, was A S Crosley, aged 45 or 46, with (from research by Dr Caryl Dane) at least three daughters up to the age of 10.
+The survey team was led by Lieut-Commander J K D Hutchison, aged 38, married with no children, the Keeper of the Department of Ship Models at the Science Museum and a retired naval officer.
+His second, also from the museum, was A S Crosley, aged 45 or 46, with at least three daughters up to the age of 10.
 Crosley was an active member of the Newcomen Society and presented a paper about the ship to them in 1943.
 The other member of the team was young Frank Gillman.

 Mercie Lack and Barbara Wagstaff also arrived on 8 August.
 They were on holiday in the area.
-Schoolmistresses and companions, they were very capable photographers with good equipment.
-They made an invaluable record, and were among the last excavators to leave, on 25 August.
+Schoolmistresses and companions, were very capable photographers with good equipment.
+They made an invaluable record and were among the last excavators to leave, on 25 August.

 In his Newcomen Society paper, Crosley describes how the survey team measured the positions of certain rivets near each rib, relative to a datum line with plumb bobs hanging from it.
 This was a laborious three-man operation.
 Where that approach was not practicable, at the bow and stern, measurements and sketches were made from a bosun’s chair suspended above the excavation.
 Southampton University used this data as the basis of research to derive the plan that SHSC are using to reconstruct the Ship.

-Hutchinson and Phillips seem to have got on well.
-Hutchinson took charge of most of the work at the site, while Phillips “was able to consider the problems of the ship at leisure and discuss them with Commander Hutchinson”.
+Hutchison and Phillips seem to have got on well.
+Hutchison took charge of most of the work at the site, while Phillips “was able to consider the problems of the ship at leisure and discuss them with Commander Hutchison”.